Two of the Department's graduate students presented fascinating work at the 2016...

-CAS Students may make an appointment with Megan here!
+CAS Students may make an appointment with Nicole here!

 Political Science explores the concerns and issues that animate public life.
 Using both humanistic and scientific approaches, it studies how political communities attempt to reconcile the claims of justice, power, liberty, and authority.
 Drawing on history, law, economics, psychology, sociology, and philosophy, political science is a broadly based social science that shares the traditional aims of liberal arts education while attempting to come to grips with the major public issues of our time.